weiyixia/CSV-file-repair/README.md

 <script src="https://google-code-prettify.googlecode.com/svn/loader/run_prettify.js"></script>

+#Motivation

+This engine demonstrates how a learning component can serve as a solution to a problem that would otherwise have been addressed by developing custom parsers to every field and error associated with a dataset.
+This is NOT scalable.
+A learning algorithm is a single write and can generalize without new code being written

+#Description

 This engine repairs any character delimited file using an approach based on [anomaly detection](https://en.wikipedia.org/wiki/Anomaly_detection) & [ensemble learning](https://en.wikipedia.org/wiki/Ensemble_learning) across n-features in any dataset.
 The file repair engine also provides a quantitative assessment of the data to determine what kind of processing this data would lend itself to.

 #Features: